elisabascunan/elisabascunan/README.md

 ### Hi there 👋

-My name is Elisa and I am a psychologist pursuing a MSc in Epidemiology at Charité University, Berlin..
+Psychologist pursuing a MSc in Epidemiology at Charité University, Berlin..

 <!--
 **elisabascunan/elisabascunan** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.